ClosureTree/closure_tree/README.md

 ## Thanks to

-* The more than 30 engineers around the world that have contributed their time and code to this gem (see the [changelog](https://github.com/mceachen/closure_tree/blob/master/CHANGELOG.md)!)
+* The 45+ engineers around the world that have contributed their time and code to this gem (see the [changelog](https://github.com/mceachen/closure_tree/blob/master/CHANGELOG.md)!)
 * https://github.com/collectiveidea/awesome_nested_set
 * https://github.com/patshaughnessy/class_factory